• Skip to primary navigation

 • Add the bacon and fry shortly.
 Next, add the onions and the garlic and cook until translucent.
 Next, add the chopped carrots and continue cooking for further 5 minutes.
 Finally, add the tomato paste and cook shortly.

 • Return the meat and bacon to the pot.
-Sprinkle the flour all over the meat, stir well for about 1 minute.
+Sprinkle the flour all over the meat and stir well for about 1 minute.

 • Pour the red wine into the pot and let bubble, stirring until approximately reduced by half.
 Add the beef broth (and extra stock cube, if using), bay leaves, and thyme.